Holidays to Seville

 Feria de Abril

-Sevilla’s week-long fiesta is Andalucía at its celebratory best, with a vast fair of flamenco dance tents, and horsemen and women dressed to kill.
+Sevilla’s week-long fiesta is Andalucía at its celebratory best, with a vast fair of flamenco dance tents, and horsemen and women dressed beautifully in typical flamenco costume.

 One of the city’s principal landmarks is la Giralda – a colossal tower originally erected by the Moors as a mosque minaret and later converted into a bell tower for the world’s largest Gothic cathedral.
 You get an incredible view from the top.